DarylLim-18/FYP4701/README.md

 # FYP4701

-# Analyzing Cardiovascular Disease with Spatial Analysis and Machine Learning Platform
+# Analyzing Respiratory Disease with Spatial Analysis and Machine Learning Platform

 ## Table of Contents